-Detention is held on Thursdays from 3:30 - 4:30pm in the Conference Room.
+Detention is held on Friday from 2.20 - 3.20pm for students in Years 8 - 10 and on a Thursday from 3.20 - 4.20pm for students in Years 11 - 14.
 Any combination of concern points equal to five will automatically generate an after school detention.
 In addition to this, students may be placed directly into after school detention by staff as the result of a more serious issue.